Just Energy

 Company Overview

-Just Energy is a Canadian company that filed for CCAA protection (Canadian bankruptcy equivalent) after Winter Storm Uri devastated their finances.
-They restructured and continue operating, but this isn’t ancient history.
-It was four years ago.
+Just Energy filed for CCAA bankruptcy protection in 2021 [Just Energy Group Inc. CCAA Filing, March 2021].
+Winter Storm Uri devastated their finances.
+They restructured and continue operating, but this isn’t ancient history—it happened four years ago.

-What this means: PUCT requires all REPs to meet financial standards.
-Just Energy wouldn’t have a license if they couldn’t keep the lights on.
+PUCT requires all licensed providers to meet financial standards.
+Just Energy passed those tests or they wouldn’t have a license.
 But financial instability affects customer service quality, plan availability, and corporate focus.
-Some customers prefer companies without bankruptcy in their recent past.
+When a company is managing creditor obligations, retail customers often become a lower priority.

 The Bankruptcy Question